Magnesium for Brain Health: The Mineral for Mindful Minds

 Dietary sources of magnesium include green leafy vegetables, nuts and seeds, whole grains, and legumes.

-However, it can be difficult to obtain adequate amounts of magnesium from alone, especially for individuals with certain medical conditions or those who follow restrictive diets.
+However, it can be difficult to obtain adequate amounts of magnesium from diet alone, especially for individuals with certain medical conditions or those who follow restrictive diets.

 In conclusion, magnesium is an essential mineral that plays a vital role in various physiological processes in the body.